KhronosGroup/SYCL_Reference/source/iface/platform.rst

   get_devices(info::device_type deviceType = info::device_type::all) const;

-Returns a std::vector containing all the root devices associated with this SYCL platform which have the device type encapsulated by deviceType.
+Returns a std::vector containing all the root devices associated with this SYCL platform which have the device type encapsulated by ``deviceType``.

 ======================
 Static member function